Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/Demo.md

 By completing this demo you should have:

 * Created a new MVC application using the new One ASP.NET template
-* Leared how MVC routing, views and controllers work
+* Learned how MVC routing, views and controllers work
 * Created GeekQuiz object model (TriviaQuestion and TriviaOption)
 * Scaffolded the views and controllers for your model
-* Created a new web site in Windows Azure and Deployed to it from within Visual Studio
+* Created a new Web App in Azure and deployed to it from within Visual Studio

 ---